benwilliams140/programmatic/README.md

 ## Build & Run Instructions

-Run the following in the commands in the `Programmatic` directory
+Run the following commands in the `Programmatic` directory
 ```
 make
 ./programmatic